juliwhite/cse212/1_stack.md

 ![Stack of objects](images/stack_3.png)

-In programming, putting an item on top of the stack is called push and removing an item is called pop.
+In programming, putting an item on top of the stack is called `push` and removing an item is called `pop`.

 ## Stack functions: